 Nothing beats a lazy afternoon in a dark cinema surrounded by other film lovers.
 If you’re looking for a cinema to while away the hours with a box of popcorn in hand, and you demand an excellent selection of film fare, there are some pretty fabulous indie cinemas right outside Manhattan.
 From foreign language films to revival titles to indie and mainstream releases, there is no place like the outer boroughs (and outer bits of NYC) for film goers to catch the best of the best that cinema has to offer.

-Here are our picks for the best indie cinemas off Manhattan.
+Here are our picks for the best indie movie theaters off Manhattan.
 Choose one and go explore your inner film buff.

 NiteHawk Cinema | Williamsburg, Brooklyn | 718-782-8370